-I’ve always felt that one of the deficiencies of message board posting and many blogs is that there is no record available to measure success.
+I’ve always felt that one of the deficiencies of the stock posting on the internet is that there is no record available to measure success.
 Without a measure how do you really know if the information you are getting is from someone with a proven track record, or some newbie who doesn’t know a thing about the market?
 There are so many brash and arrogant posters out there, but do they really know what they are talking about?
 Or are they real life (money) losers that can talk a good game but that’s about it.

 But while I have always felt that it necessary for credibility’s sake to provide a track record of success, I’ve also struggled with how to present that.
 Its not easy to set up an online portfolio that updates realistically without having your own hosting service and a lot of time to figure out how to code it in.
 On the other hand, publishing my real life portfolio always seemed a little too public and something I was not comfortable doing.
-So I was really excited when I saw that RBC was providing the ability to create practice accounts.
+So I was really excited when I saw that some of the banks had started providing the ability to create practice accounts, even if you did not hold an account with them.

-The RBC practice accounts start with a denomination of $100,000, and you can buy and sell from the account using the real market liquidity that is available.
+The RBC practice account, which I chose to use, allows anyone to start a fake account with a denomination of $100,000, and you can buy and sell from the account using the real market liquidity that is available.
 They even deduct commissions at $9.95 per trade.
 Its perfect.

 I’ll be updating the account status on a regular basis.
 The start of the portfolio coincides with the start of this blog on July 2nd, 2011.